What if the perfect school for your child was at home?

 The prospect of being a child’s only teacher can be intimidating, yet for some parents, the potential pay-offs are worth the gamble of keeping a child away from formal schooling.
 Former teacher and blogging mom-of-four Justina Tey says that one of the reasons she chose to homeschool her eldest child, now seven, was the desire that learning “not be compartmentalised, but weaved into everything we do.”

-Justina shares her homeschooling experiences here, and below, she gives a candid account of how she arrived at the decision to homeschool all four of her children eventually, and what her life looks like now.
+Below, Justina gives a candid account of how she arrived at the decision to homeschool all four of her children eventually, and what her life looks like now.

 We did chat with our eldest son, and tried to tell him what each route would involve.
 For example, a mainstream school would mean he would have to wake early and be away from home for half the day, but he would get to make new friends and learn new things from teachers, while homeschool would mean a slower pace, a smaller group of friends, and I wouldn’t be able to attend to his questions sometimes.
 Being the introvert that he is, he was all for homeschooling, and I think it suits him because my son needs so much down time away from people, to do his own thing!
 We also had a similar talk with my second son, age five, who is also for the idea of homeschooling.
 We’ll probably have the same chat again when he is six, as well as for our younger kids in the future.